 Another early member, Bernard Woodward was later to become the first director of the Museum and Art Gallery.
 Sir Winthrop Hackett, part owner of The West Australian Newspaper was President from 1911 - 1913.

 The Society members were keen for WA to have an art gallery and encouraged the Government of the day and local business people to raise funds.
 The total value of the contributions was eleven thousand four hundred pounds, a very substantial sum in those days.
 A painting by foundation member James Linton was the first of many contributions by members of the society.
-The foundation stone for the Art Gallery of WA was laid by HRH the then Duke of York (later King George V in 1908.
+The foundation stone for the Art Gallery of WA was laid by HRH the then Duke of York later King George V in 1908.

-A successful exhibition was held in Newspaper House, the catalogue showing the well-known names of Geoff Ridley (President), J Coacher, J Head, Ernest Philpot, Paul Rigby, Rolf Harris, Wm Boissvain, Walter Terrell, J Lunghi, G H Chesell and Ailsa Small.
+A successful exhibition was held in Newspaper House, the catalogue showing the well-known names of Geoff Ridley President, J Coacher, J Head, Ernest Philpot, Paul Rigby, Wim Boissevain, Walter Terrell, J Lunghi, G H Chesell and Ailsa Small.
 Past Patrons have included Sir Charles Gairdner, Sir Claude Hotchkin, Lady Trowbridge, Lady Kyle, Lady Hotchkin, Owen Garde.